qu0laz/qu0laz-tool/README.md

 ./Go-playwright

-If you are realling feeling adventurous you use the following command to flip the image naming convention so sizes come first, domains second.
+If you are realling feeling adventurous you can use the following command to flip the image naming convention so sizes come first, domains second.
 ./Go-playwright -flip true